MikhailKuklin/data-pipeline-COVID19-monitoring/README.md

 The source data (raw level) is originally in *csv* format and located in GitHub.

-Pipeline is implemented using Google Cloud Platform (GCP).
+**Batch pipeline** is implemented using Google Cloud Platform (**GCP**).
+There is no point to implement stream pipeline as the data is not a real-time.

+**Terraform** is used as a IaC (Infrastructure as code) to create resources in GCP.

-The source data is partially cleaned, saved as a `parquet` file, and moved sequantially first to GCP bucket (Google Cloud Storage (GCS)) and then to Google Biq Query (silver layer).
-The whole process is orchestrated by Prefect.
+Pipeline partially cleans the source `csv` data, saves it as a `parquet` file, and moved sequantially first to a datalake, GCP bucket (Google Cloud Storage (**GCS**)) and then to a data warehouse, **Google Biq Query** (silver layer).
+The whole process is orchestrated by **Prefect**.

-The silver layer data is next transformed by *dbt* for configuring the schema, final cleaning, and saving the resulted data as a table to Big Query.
-This data (gold layer) is ready for visualizations.
+The silver layer data from the data warehouse is next transformed by **dbt** for configuring the schema, final cleaning, and saving the resulted data as a table to Big Query.
+This data (gold layer) is ready for the dashboard.

-Dashboard has been built from the gold layer data using Lookup Studio (previously Google Data Studio) which is synced with Big Query.
+Dashboard has been built from the gold layer data using **Looker Studio** (previously Google Data Studio) which is synced with Big Query.

 The implementation is limited by GCP usage.
 At the same time, implementation does not involve any local components which makes it more flexible for collaboration goals e.g. working in a team.